CAVE: Cerebral Artery-Vein Segmentation in Digital Subtraction Angiography: Experiments and Results

+To benchmark the performance of \method{} and comprehensively assess the added value of simultaneous spatio-temporal learning in distinguishing vessels from subtraction artifacts, we implemented three representative solutions, and evaluated the \method{} against those.

-We implemented a conventional two-step artery-vein classification method~\cite{vanAsperen2022} that combines the Frangi filter and K-means clustering.
-First, the Frangi filter is applied on the static minimum intensity map (MinIP) of an input DSA, followed by fixed thresholding to obtain a binary vessel mask.
-Subsequently, all the vessel pixels are classified into either arteries or veins using k-means clustering based on the time-intensity curve (TIC) of each pixel.
+\subpara{Frangi+$k$-means} We implemented a conventional two-step artery-vein classification method \citep{van2022automatic} that combines the Frangi filter and $k$-means clustering.
+First, the Frangi filter is applied to the static minimum intensity map (MinIP) of an input DSA, followed by fixed thresholding to obtain a binary vessel mask.
+Subsequently, all the vessel pixels within the mask are classified into arteries or veins.
+This clustering is achieved through $k$-means clustering with $k = 2$ using a set of intensity-based features derived from the time-intensity curve (TIC) of each pixel.
+These features include the area under the TIC curve (AUC), peak intensity, time to peak (TTP), arrival time, peak width, variance, standard deviation, and maximum uptake slope of the TIC.
+To ensure uniformity in the clustering process and mitigate the influence of varying magnitudes, all features are normalized to a range ranging from 0 to 1.
+Finally, the cluster with the lowest average TTP is identified as arterial, while the one with the highest average TTP is designated as venous.

-\textbf{U-Net} Apart from classical machine learning, standard U-Net could be directly utilized for identifying arteries and veins.
-We implemented a deep learning baseline using U-Net~\cite{ronneberger2015u,zhang2020neural}.
-The architecture is similar to the architecture in Fig.~\ref{fig:architecture} with the contracting path replaced by stand-alone down blocks.
+\subpara{U-Net semantic segmentation} Apart from classical machine learning, a standard U-Net could be directly utilized for identifying arteries and veins leveraging the spatial vascular features.
+We implemented a deep learning baseline using U-Net~\citep{ronneberger2015u,zhang2020neural}.
+The architecture is similar to the architecture in Figure~\ref{fig:architecture} with the contracting path replaced by stand-alone down blocks.
+To have all vessels present in the spatial dimensions, this U-Net approach uses the MinIP image of all frames of a DSA series as input.
+Consequently, U-Net purely relies on spatial vasculature features to differentiate between arteries and veins without considering the temporal contrast flow features.

-\textbf{U-Net+K-means} We further implemented a baseline that cascades U-Net and K-means clustering that sequentially leverages spatial and temporal information.
+\subpara{U-Net+$k$-means} To utilize both spatial and temporal features for artery-vein segmentation, we further developed a two-stage baseline approach that cascades U-Net and $k$-means clustering that sequentially leverages spatial and temporal information.
 The U-Net encodes a MinIP image and produces a binary vessel segmentation.
-The vessel pixels are subsequently clustered into arteries and veins via K-means.
+The vessel pixels are subsequently clustered into arteries and veins via $k$-means clustering on the time-intensity curves.